adamfowleruk/herald-for-cpp/herald-venue-beacon/README.md

 Don't forget to regularly update the submodule folder.
 Also note that Herald has the 'fmt' library as an existing submodule, so ensure your submodule depth for updates is at least 2.

-## Programming your board

-How you do this will vary greatly depending on your board.
-You may be able to do this simply with the ```ninja flash``` command.
-Refer to the Zephyr RTOS documentation for more details.

-For Nordic Semiconductor boards we use the below methods in development.

-**WARNING**: When switching boards be sure to:-

-1. Change the CMakeLists.txt file's ARCH and BOARD to the correct value
-1. DELETE the herald-venue-beacon/build folder, entirely, before launching a new build - else it will cache the old board name

 ### nRF52840 USB Dongle board